top of page

 • Northern Heartleaf Aster (4th picture) - flowers appear once mowing is stopped.
 Great late season pollinator plant and host plant for several butterflies.
 Full to part shade.
 Great on the north or east side of buildings.
 Calico Aster may substitute.

-• Common Blue Violet - good early season nectar source.
+• Common Blue or Sweet White Violet - good early season nectar source.
 Violets are the host plant for Fritillary butterflies.
-Part shade.
+Full to part shade.

 • Pussytoes - my favorite lawn plant (6th picture).
 Interesting foliage and early blooms popular with Azure butterflies.
 Host plant for Painted and American Lady butterflies.
 Full to part shade (a bit of sun needed).
 I suggest mowing around the flowers in the spring in order to enjoy the spring butterflies.
 The stalks disappear once flowering is done.
 If you see leaves clumped together with silk, those are the butterfly caterpillars hiding from predators during the day.